All vehicle insurance

 Straight talk about fees and commission

 Fees depend on the annuity product chosen.
 The following are charges or fees that can be applied to an annuity — along with an explanation of what you get in return.
-Be sure to talk with your advisor to understand which fees will apply to your annuity.
+Be sure to talk with your financial professional to understand which fees will apply to your annuity.

 A closer look at commission

-Financial advisors get paid on annuities in two ways:
+Financial professionals get paid on annuities in two ways:

-The financial advisor is paid a commission by the insurance provider based on the dollar amount invested in each individual annuity contract.
+The financial professional is paid a commission by the insurance provider based on the dollar amount invested in each individual annuity contract.

 Fee based annuity costs